ktjeal/phylogeny/README.md

 To run:
 1. Create a single directory with your protein sequences of interest and the MUSCLE binary which can be downloaded from (https://www.drive5.com/muscle/downloads.htm)
-2. For sample data download FASTA file into this directory
+2. For sample data the CRN FASTA file in this repository can be downloaded into your single directory
 3. Align the protein sequences you want to investigate:

 Make sure you specify the location of the muscle binary and the input sequences, as well as specifying where you want your aligned output to be saved.
 ```
 # Alignment of sequences